-Baton Rouge, LA -- The last day to register for federal disaster assistance is Friday, August 10, 2001.
+Baton Rouge, LA -- The last day to register for federal disaster assistance is Friday, September 21, 2001.
 Residents of Louisiana who suffered damage from Tropical Storm Allison between June 5 and 22 must register before that day for federal disaster assistance programs.
-Those who have suffered damages and don't register during the open application period will not be eligible for programs currently available.

 Anyone who has not yet registered should do so as soon as possible by calling the Federal Emergency Management Agency's (FEMA) toll-free registration line at 1-800-462-9029 (TTY 1-800-462-7585).
-Disaster assistance specialists are available to take calls between 8 a.m. and 6 p.m., CDT, seven days a week until further notice.
+Disaster assistance specialists are available to take calls between 7 a.m. and

 Homeowners, renters, farmers, agricultural producers, and business owners in designated parishes who sustained damage from Tropical Storm Allison may apply for federal assistance.